fbackhaus/product-checkout/README.md

 ## Summary

-A Java Checkout library that allows you scan products and calculate the final price of a shopping, applying different kinds of discounts
+A Java Checkout library that allows you scan products and calculate the purchase total, applying different kinds of discounts

 ## Build and Run Tests